bottlepy/bottle/apidoc/tutorial_app.rst

 Now we are able to extend our to do list.

-By the way, if you prefer to use POST-data: This works exactly the same way, just use ``request.POST.get()`` instead.
+By the way, if you prefer to use POST data: this works exactly the same way, just use ``request.POST.get()`` instead.

 .. rubric:: Editing Existing Items

 The last point to do is to enable editing of existing items.

-By using the routes we know so far only it is possible, but may be quiet tricky.
+By using only the routes we know so far it is possible, but may be quite tricky.
 But Bottle knows something called "dynamic routes", which makes this task quiet easy.

 The basic statement for a dynamic route looks like this::